adilbaig/Tiny-Redis/README.md

 	make example

-To run any of the example programs, or unittests, make sure your have a Redis server running on localhost on port 6379 (this is the default during installation)
+To run any of the example programs, or unittests, make sure you have a Redis server running on "localhost" on port 6379 (default Redis install)

 ## Example
 	auto redis = new Redis("localhost", 6379);